Computer-Programming-B/BusesAndTaxis/README.md

 Your output should look something like this:
 ![Buses and Taxis screenshot](BusesAndTaxis.png)

 Note: It is possible to write this program using only what we have learned in Python so far.
 It is not necessary to use `ceil` or `if`, whatever those are.
+If you want to use an `if` statement however, you may find slides 149 - 154 of the PythonProcessing.pptx PowerPoint slides helpful.